-

 1 mixed use project | On-reserve (1) | British Columbia (1) |

-Applications for Inuit-specific shelter and transitional housing projects will be reviewed by an Inuit-led selection committee.
-An update on selected projects for Inuit shelters will be provided at a later date.
+Applications for Inuit-specific shelter and transitional housing projects are reviewed by an Inuit-led committee.
+To this date, the committee approved four (3) projects .

 Resources